rse/pptx-prompter/README.md

 a replacement (or companion) for the standard slideshow view of PowerPoint and provides two killer features:

-1. **Arbitrary Formatting**: It allows a *reasonable* text formatting of the prompter content, including arbitrary graphical elements.
-Whatever you can put onto a PowerPoint slide can be used as the individual prompter content.
+1. **Arbitrary Formatting**: It allows a *reasonable* text formatting of the presenter content, including arbitrary graphical elements.
+Whatever you can put onto a PowerPoint slide can be used as the individual presenter content.
    You are no longer constrained by the extremely limited text rendering possibilities of the standard slideshow view.